Towards Optimal Tradeoff Between Data Freshness and Update Cost in Information-update Systems: Numerical and Experimental Results

-In Fig.~\ref{fig:trace_res}, we also compare the performance of different policies using the real trace dataset \cite{cacheWorkload-OSDI20}.
+In Fig.~\ref{fig:trace_res}, we also compare the performance of different policies using the real trace dataset \cite{cacheWorkload-OSDI20} when the staleness cost function is linear.
 The trace dataset collects around $700$ billion user requests (each contains a timestamp, anonymized key, operation, etc.; see details in \cite{cacheWorkload-OSDI20}) from $54$ Twemcache clusters, which are the in-memory caching used by Twitter.
 In order to simplify the analysis and presentation, we focus on the user request arrival times at the cache of the $26$th Twemcache cluster, whose request arrival rate is about $0.4$.
 The request arrival process is no longer Bernoulli.
 In Fig.~\ref{fig:trace_res}, we assume that the update cost is $p=25$ and show the performances of different policies using the trace dataset in the first $10^3$ requests.
 For the optimal offline policy, we still apply the dynamic programming to obtain the optimal update times.
 For the naive policy, we simply let its threshold equal the update cost of $25$.
 For the threshold-based policy, we obtain the optimal threshold ${\tau ^*} = 9$ by plugging $\lambda =0.4$ into Eq.~\eqref{eq:opt_threshold}.
 Similarly, we obtain the optimal period ${d^*} = 11$ for the periodic policy.
-We observe that the optimal threshold-based policy still outperforms the other online policies even though the request arrival process is now non-Bernoulli.
+We observe that the optimal threshold-based policy outperforms the other online policies even though the request arrival process is now non-Bernoulli.
+In Fig.~\ref{fig:square_trace_res}, we change the setting to update cost $p = 50$ and a quadratic staleness cost function.
+Clearly, the optimal threshold-based policy still outperforms the other online policies.